Lectures on the Spin and Loop $O(n)$ Models: The Spin model

 \subsection{Exact representations}

 In this section, we show that the XY model in two dimensions admits an exact representation as an integer-valued height function.
 Such representations are sometimes called \emph{dual models}.
 We mention as another example that the dual model of the \emph{Villain model} is the integer-valued (discrete) Gaussian free field.
-The reader may also consult~\cite[Appendix~A]{FroSpe81} for additional details.
+The reader may also consult~\cite[Appendix~A]{FroSpe81} or~\cite[Section 6.1]{kharash2017fr} for additional details.
 We mention also in this regard that the loop $O(n)$ model, discussed in Section~\ref{sec:loop-model} below, may be regarded as an \emph{approximate} (graphical) representation for the spin $O(n)$ model (an exact representation for $n=1$); See Section~\ref{sec:loop-spin-relation} for details.
+Another exact representation for the spin $O(n)$ model, which is not discussed here, is the Brydges--Fr\"ohlich--Spencer random walk representation, inspired by pioneering work of Symanzik~\cite{Symanzik1968}; see~\cite{brydges1982random, fernandez2013random} for details.

 We begin the treatment here in the general context of the spin $O(n)$ model with $n=2$ and potential $U$ on an arbitrary finite graph $G$ as defined in~\eqref{eq:spin_O_n_potential_U}.
 As the spins take values in the unit circle, we may reparameterize the spin variables according to their angle, to obtain